 Source model: Dipole orientations [TODO]

-Size of the inverse operator: [Nvertices x Nchannels].
+Size of the imaging kernel: [Nvertices x Nchannels].

-Size of the inverse operator: [3*Nvertices x Nchannel].
+Size of the imaging kernel: [3*Nvertices x Nchannels].

-Size of the inverse operator: [3*Nvertices x Nchannels].
+Size of the imaging kernel: [3*Nvertices x Nchannels].

 Computing sources for an average